Kendamil Organic Baby Formula Review and Analysis

 To review Kendamil organic formulas, we tested it ourselves and consulted with a developmental nutritionist to assess ingredients and nutritional contents relative to USA guidelines.

 Spoiler alert, we love Kendamil and are really impressed with all they offer.
-They truly make zero compromises, providing one of the only whole milk baby formulas on the market, and filling it with only the best ingredients for your baby.
+They truly make zero compromises, providing one of the few whole milk baby formulas on the market (also check out Holle Pre), and filling it with only the best ingredients for your baby.
 Not only does Kendamil conform to European (EU), British, and US guidelines, they go above and beyond with the inclusion of not only fatty acids (DHA, ALA, LA), but also choline, inositol, and amino acids.

 And as you know from our reviews of organic baby formulas, we rarely say such positive things about any baby product, nevermind something you're going to feed your baby on a daily basis!